Hours: Mon-Fri 8AM to 5PM MT

 Garage

 Your garage is full of toolsets, saws, car antifreeze, all hazards to child safety.
-Be sure to keep garage doors shut, tools put away, and keep unsupervised children out of there!
+Be sure to keep garage doors shut, tools put away, and unsupervised children out of there!

 Small parts lying around